vmware-tanzu/pinniped/site/content/docs/howto/configure-auth-for-webapps.md

 - Clients must use `query` as the [response_mode](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) at the authorization endpoint, or not specify the `response_mode` param, which defaults to `query`.
+- If the Supervisor's FederationDomain was configured with explicit `identityProviders` in its spec, then the client must send an extra parameter on the initial authorization request to indicate which identity provider the user would like to use when authenticating.
+This parameter is called `pinniped_idp_name` and the value of the parameter should be set to the `displayName` of the identity provider as it was configured on the FederationDomain.

 Most web application frameworks offer all these capabilities in their OAuth2/OIDC libraries.